 Chris Linn, president of truTV

-Since joining truTV in August 2013, Linn has successfully navigated the network through an extensive brand and programming evolution that has has transformed truTV into an all-new comedy network with a distinct point of view.
-Under his direction, the new truTV was launched in 2014 and now includes a portfolio of talent-driven series including Adam Ruins Everything, The Carbonaro Effect and the network’s first scripted series, Those Who Can’t, among others.
-During his tenure Linn has also expanded the truTV portfolio by acquiring the popular variety sketch series Billy on the Street and building truTV’s flagship series Impractical Jokers into a fan-favorite juggernaut.
-As a result of this brand refresh, truTV in 2016 is programming premium comedic content that is delivering ratings growth and attracting younger, more desirable audiences.
+Since joining truTV in August 2013, Linn has successfully navigated the network through an extensive brand and programming evolution that has transformed truTV into an all-new comedy network with a distinct point of view.
+Under his direction, the new truTV was launched in 2014 and now includes a portfolio of talent-driven series including, Adam Ruins Everything, The Carbonaro Effect, the network’s first scripted series, Those Who Can’t and I’m Sorry, among others.
+During his tenure Linn has also expanded the truTV portfolio by acquiring the popular variety sketch series.
+Billy on the Street and building truTV’s flagship series Impractical Jokers into a fan-favorite, multi-platform juggernaut.
+As a result of this brand refresh, truTV today is programming premium comedic content that is delivering consistent ratings growth, significant engagement and attracting younger, more desirable audiences.